 Sarah hails from Western Canada and her writing is poetic, timely, and progressive.
 A practicing charismatic Christian, Sarah is downright liberal in views, celebrating the LGBTQ community in the church, working for social justice in the world, and she somehow manages to raise kids in all this.

 Dr. Brene Brown has changed millions of lives with her groundbreaking work on vulnerability and shame resilience.
 Her work will challenge and inspire you.
 Read The Gifts of Imperfection first as that’s a great introduction to Brown’s work and then dive into the rest.

-For those of us with minor issues with anxiety (I’m not talking about anyone we know, of course), Dr. Kristin Neff’s seminal work on the benefits of a self-compassion practice will help ease worries.
+For those of us with minor issues with anxiety, Dr. Kristin Neff’s seminal work on the benefits of a self-compassion practice will help ease worries.
 A practicing Buddhist, Dr. Neff is a clinical psychologist in Austin, and her guided meditations on self-compassion are pure gold.
-I may or may not listen to them at 3 o’clock in the morning on nights when I can’t sleep.
+I highly recommend utilizing her meditations before bed if you struggle with insomnia.

 Micah is a blogger/writer who lives in Minnesota and is too cool for school.
 His writing is beautiful and urgent, and he is extremely patient with folks who need help in understanding how to blog.
-(I’m not talking about anyone specifically, of course.)
 His workshop “Clumsy Blogger” is a great way to get started for any of you considering blogging.